Posts tagged public speaking

 Photo from Flickr by the awesome Dave Barger.
 Dave Delaney speaking at BarCamp Nashville in 2008.

-I’ve been presenting to audiences for over ten years.
+I’ve been presenting to audiences for decades.

 Whether you are just getting started as a speaker or you’ve been doing this a long time, I hope these lessons help you.